 It seems unlikely that a black console will be ready for a while, following comments from PlayStation's Head of Global Marketing, Eric Lempel, in an interview with Geoff Keighley.

-PS5 black version release date
+PS5 black console release date

 PS5 black version pre-order

-PS5 black version price
+PS5 black console price